Stilicho: Origins and rise to power

+Whatever its origin, this match undoubtedly raised Stilicho's prospects.
+He was promoted to comes sacri stabuli and soon after to comes domesticorum in 385.
+It is unclear whether he participated in the campaign against Magnus Maximus or remained in Constantinople during that time.
+In 392 or 393, Theodosius promoted Stilicho to comes et magister utriusque militiae and gave him command of soldiers in Thrace.

-After the death of the Western emperor Valentinian II in 392, Stilicho helped raise the Eastern Roman army that Theodosius led to victory over the Western army at the Battle of the Frigidus, and was one of the Eastern leaders in that battle.
+After the death of the Western emperor Valentinian II in 392, Theodosius appointed Stilicho as co-commander of the army with Timasius.
+They were victorious over the Western army at the Battle of the Frigidus.
 One of his comrades during the campaign was the Visigothic warlord Alaric, who commanded a substantial number of Gothic auxiliaries.
 Alaric would go on to become Stilicho's chief adversary during his later career as the head of the Western Roman armies.
 Stilicho distinguished himself at the Frigidus, and Theodosius, exhausted by the campaign, saw him as a man worthy of responsibility for the future safety of the empire.
+In several of the Claudian poems celebrating Theodosius' victories, Stilicho's participation and contribution to the campaign were highlighted.
+This helped him gain popularity in the empire.
 The last emperor of a united Rome appointed Stilicho guardian of his son Honorius, with the rank of comes et magister utriusque militiae praesentalis (supreme commander), shortly before his death in 395.

-At the time of Theodosius's death, the field armies that had clashed at the Frigidus were still in disarray and fighting was still continuing.
-Claudian, Stilicho's panegyrist, makes Theodosius's spirit say "When I was raised to heaven disorder... and tumult did I leave behind me.
+At the time of Theodosius' death, the field armies that had clashed at the Frigidus were still in disarray and fighting was still continuing.
+Claudian, Stilicho's panegyrist, makes Theodosius' spirit say "When I was raised to heaven disorder... and tumult did I leave behind me.
 The army was still drawing the forbidden sword in that Alpine war, and conquerors and conquered gave alternate cause for dissension.
 Scarce could this madness have been calmed by my vigilance, much less by a boy's rule...
 'Twas then that Stilicho took my place..."

 Serving Honorius

 Following the death of Theodosius, Honorius became emperor of the Western Roman Empire while his brother Arcadius was placed on the Eastern throne in Constantinople.
-As both were underage, Theodosius appointed Stilicho as the caretaker for Honorius until he came of age.
+As both were underage, Stilicho remained the caretaker for Honorius until he came of age.
 He would claim to have been given a similar role in regards to Arcadius, although no independent verification of this exists.
 Neither proved to powerfully assert themselves as leaders, and Stilicho came to be the de facto commander-in-chief of the Roman armies in the west while his rival Rufinus became the power behind the throne in the east.
 To strengthen his hold over the emperor, he gave Honorius his daughter Maria's hand in marriage in 398, and after her death, Thermantia's in 408.
+Both of these marriages did not produce any children.
 Stilicho used his military leadership as well as Honorius' youth and inexperience to consolidate his authority over the empire, though he acquired many rivals and enemies in the process, both in the West and East.